comp1010mq/comp1000_to_comp1010_transition_workshops/4 - arrays/arrays.md

 char[] punctuations = {'.', '!', '?', ',', ';', ':'};
 ```

-The problem with this approach is that once an array is created, it cannot be re-referenced later (more about referencing soon).
+The problem with this approach is that once an array is created, this method can not be used to re-reference it later (more about referencing soon).

 ### Creating array - Option 3

-The third approach is similar to the second except you **can** update the reference later.
+The third approach is similar to the second except you **can** use it to update the reference later.

 ```java
 type[] arrayName = new type[]{item1, item2, ....};